-Call for Proposals to be supported via the OPTICON Trans-National Access programme in semester 2013B
+Call for Proposals to be supported via the OPTICON Trans-National Access programme in semester 2014A.

-The call for observing time at night time telescopes supported by the OPTICON Trans-National Access programme will close at exactly 23:59 UT on 28 February 2013 and no requests for late submissions will be accepted.
-The semester is centred on August 2013 to January 2014, but there are small variations at some telescopes to accommodate their normal semesters and maximise scheduling flexibility.
+The call for observing time at night time telescopes supported by the OPTICON Trans-National Access programme closes at exactly 23:59 UT on 1 September 2013 and no requests for late submissions will be accepted.
+The semester is centred on February 2014 to July 2014, but there are small variations at some telescopes to accommodate their normal semesters and maximise scheduling flexibility.

 Proposals must meet certain EU and OPTICON rules for formal eligibility concerning team membership.
 Broadly speaking, the PI and at least half of the Co-I’s must be working at Institutions from EU member states or EU associated countries but which are outside the country/ies which own the telescope.
 Please also note the prohibition on projects which could be applied for by the PI using the national mechanisms open to them.
 If in doubt, contact the Project Scientist for clarification.

 The maximum number of nights available at each facility is given in the table.
 It may be possible to move projects between telescopes to match scientific rating and demand.
 If your project can be done at more than one facility indicate in the technical case any alternate choices and note any technical issues such as changes in the time request which would result.

 |Facility||Maximum nights available||Semester 2014A||Notes|

 |Isaac Newton Telescope (ORM, La Palma)||10||1 Feb – 31 July||